QuantEcon/book-networks-public/code_book/ch_production.md

 d[6] = 1  # positive shock to agriculture
 ```

-Now we simulate the demand shock propergating through the economy.
+Now we simulate the demand shock propagating through the economy.

 ```{code-cell}
 sim_length = 6